Cape to Victoria Falls Camping Tour

 Cape Town offers a staggering variety of experiences, tastes and sightseeing.
 Try a variety of exotic delights, like some of the delicious Cape Malay curries, the famous local dish Bobotie, or the freshest seafood at one of exquisite seafood restaurants at the V&A Waterfront.
 You can take a boat to the world-famous Robben Island where former President Nelson Mandela spent 18 of his 27 years in prison, visit Cape Point or go up Table Mountain with a cable car to enjoy a panoramic view of Cape Town from the top.

 This morning you will leave behind the delights of Cape Town and depart on the first leg of your journey into the unknown.
 The first overnight stop will be on a small vineyard farm in the vicinity of the Cederberg Mountains.
 Here grapes are produced for the local cellars and you will have the opportunity to taste and buy some of the local wines in an optional wine tasting activity.

-Travel north through the Northern Cape’s vast fields of wild flowers (in bloom between August and November) and visit our Africa4us Kids Project that we run in conjunction with the local orphanage and primary school at Kamieskroon Children’s Trust.
-After the visit, we continue north to reach the Namibian border by midday.
-Head to the Namibian side of the South Africa / Namibia border.
-End the day with a spectacular sunset viewed from a nearby hill.
+Travel north through the Northern Cape’s vast fields of wild flowers (in bloom between August and November) to the Namibian border.
+End the day with spectacular sunset views over the Gariep River.

 Wake up to a quiet morning while you watch the sun rise over the Gariep River, peacefully gliding along its way.
 You can have a slow morning and sleep in a bit or go on an optional canoe trip down the river.
 Later during the morning, you travel to the Fish River Canyon, the largest canyon in Africa.
 As the sun slips over the canyon's rim, experience an awe-inspiring sunset to end your day of exploration.